GoogleCloudPlatform/ai-platform-samples/training/README.md

 Templates
 ---------

-* [TensorFlow Estimator Trainer Package Template](templates/tensorflow) - When training a Tensorflow model, you have to create a trainer package, here we have a template that simplifies creating a trainer package for AI Platform.
-Take a look at this list with some introductory [examples](tensorflow/ai-platform-template/examples/).

 * [Tensorflow: Cloud TPU Templates](templates/tensorflow/tpu) - A collection of minimal templates that can be run on Cloud TPUs on Compute Engine, AI Platform, and Colab.

-* [Scikit-learn Pipelines Trainer Package Template](templates/sklearn) - You can use this as starter code to develop a scikit-learn model for training and prediction on AI Platform.

 How to contribute?
 ------------------